jason44406/simple_cms/README.md

 - 2017/06/06 (local) - Pulled to master, merged to test.
 Reviewed Chap 8 Challenge.
 - 2017/06/07 (local) - Completed work on Chap 9. push up to GITHUB.
 - 2017/06/08 (local) - Pulled down, merged to test.
 Completed Chapter 10.
 Push up to GITHUB.
+- 2017/06/12 (local) - Pulled down from GITHUB, merged to test.
+Completed Chap 11.
+Push up to GITHUB.